Back to menu

 A symptom of these struggles may be the fact that in some pagan mosaics there are hidden Christian symbols, almost placed by the mosaicist to affirm his faith.
 Particularly interesting is the mosaic in the transitional room between the frigidarium and the calidarium of the Baths of Neptune,[25] in which, when it was restored between the middle of the 3rd century and the first half of the 4th, a series of signs and symbols was scattered without a specific order, all identified as Christian.
 Christian symbols are inserted, especially in the restorations, in other mosaic floors in Ostia such as those in the Domus of the Dioscures and on the Square of the Corporations.[26]

 When in Ostia there is clear proof of the persistent paganism of the rich classes, there are, however, traces of Christianity also in the wealthiest classes.
 In one of the rich late domus which I have mentioned, a mosaic of undoubted Christian significance was found in the vestibule: a golden yellow chalice containing a fish, flanked by two fish facing each other at the base.
 The symbolic allusion to Christ (Ιχθυς) and the Eucharist is clear.[27]
-We do not know if the house was also the meeting center of a community, but it is certain that a Christian must have been the rich owner.
+We do not know if the house was also the meeting centre of a community, but it is certain that a Christian must have been the rich owner.
 Similarly in another late domus - the House of the Porch - a fine hemispherical glass cup was found in fragments with the engraved Christ carrying the cross with monogram, and next to it a basket of loaves.[28]

 But much more important for the history of Ostia's Christianity and because of the spectacular richness of the find is the discovery near the Marine Gate, in a large building (probably the seat of a guild of merchants), of a room that had a wall adorned with an opus sectile coating.
 In the rich decorative context, studied by Becatti,[29] an image appears of the blessing Christ with nimbus.
-Other Christian symbols - a jeweled cross, fish on small tables, doves on chalices - were part of the frieze of an architrave that could not be reconstructed as a whole.
+Other Christian symbols - a jewelled cross, fish on small tables, doves on chalices - were part of the frieze of an architrave that could not be reconstructed as a whole.
 The room must have been the one in which the members of the guild gathered and it is likely that it was also intended for worship.
-In fact, in the many pagan guild centers known in Ostia there is always a temple or a chapel.
+In fact, in the many pagan guild centres known in Ostia there is always a temple or a chapel.

 Part of a wall in the building outside the Marine Gate.